jpmorgan-payments/authentication/python/backend-example/README.md

 yarn start
 ```

-3. Import the postman collection at the top of this repo to test out the server connection.
+3. Import the postman collection at the top of this repo to test out the server connection, you can use folder 'backend-examples'.
 Instructions for importing postman collections can be found ([here](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-data/))

 ## How to run - SSL